ronanstack/translator-app/README.md

 # Translator-app
 A translator made using the NLP Translation API for text translation between several languages.
-You must have a RapidAPI Authentication Key in order to use the NLP Translation API.
+You must have a RapidAPI Authentication Key (inserted at translator.service.ts) in order to use the NLP Translation API.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.